-Tom: My advice is to bring and eat as much proper food as possible.
-I tend to feel sick when I run out of calories which means I end up in an endless spiral of eating haribo, getting a temporary sugar high, crashing and then repeating.
-If you make yourself eat actual food (by which I mean sandwiches, flapjacks, cereal bars, bananas) rather than just relying on lucozade and jelly babies you will play and feel much better for longer.
+My advice is to bring and eat as much proper food as possible.
+I tend to feel sick when I run out of calories which means I end up in an endless spiral of eating Haribo, getting a temporary sugar high, crashing and then repeating.
+If you make yourself eat actual food (by which I mean sandwiches, flapjacks, cereal bars, bananas) rather than just relying on Lucozade and jelly babies you will play and feel much better for longer.

 1) For the love of god, pace yourself!
 Yes it feels good to get a run of wins together and get some goals under your belt but it will be to your detriment when fatigue and injuries set in.

 2) Until the knockout stages, if you are ever 2-0 down or 2-0 up, STOP running.
 There have been some memorable comebacks in Football Marathon history but considering the relatively short length of matches, and sheer volume, it is not worth the extra energy to chase games, or turn the screw and score extra goals.

 3) Give your keeper a run outfield.
 Everyone else hates going in goal, but it’s a good way to rest up and share the burden.

 - Good 15mins worth of stretching – 20 mins if you’re 35 and over.

 - Don’t go all out before midday – It’s a marathon, not a sprint (Literally)